beauxq/be8bbbce/readme.md

 ### Note G:
 -----------

-I programmed the emulator so that I could easily change the width of the bus.
+I programmed the emulator so that I could configure the width of the bus.
 So I could easily make a 16-bit version with the exact same architecture.

 Then I programmed software subroutines for multiplication, division, adding fractions,